 The Santa Clarita Valley has a very diverse geologic history and makeup.
 Fossils abound here, as well as gold, howlite, and oil.
 During the mid to late 1800’s, there was gold fever here.
-Acton, Soledad City (now Ravenna), and Placerita Canyon were the hubs of the mining activities.
+Acton, Soledad City (later Ravenna), and Placerita Canyon were the hubs of the mining activities.
 Only Acton remains as a gold producing area today.
 There was an actual gold rush in Placerita Canyon starting in 1842 – six years before the discovery at Sutter’s Mill.
 Oil was also discovered here during the same time period.
 During the 1870’s and 1880’s, oil was king here.
 Mentryville, a town about 3 miles west of Newhall, was an oil boom town.
 It was founded in the mid 1870’s.
 Oil is still being pumped from the ground around here, only now the main operations are in Placerita Canyon and near Castaic.

 Most of the valley is composed of sedimentary rocks ranging from 30 million years old to about 1.8 million years old.
 The valley floor is composed of alluvium from rivers and streams.
 Some of the oldest rocks in Southern California are located just five miles from here.
 They are a part of the San Gabriel Basement Complex and have been dated to about 1.7 billion years old.
 However, the last five million years here are the ones I will concentrate on, as this is when this valley began to take its present form.